espressif/esp-idf/docs/en/contribute/documenting-code.rst

 .. note::

-    If you are installing on Windows system (Linux and MacOS users should skip this note), **before** going further, execute two extra steps below.
+    If you are installing on Windows MSYS2 system (Linux and MacOS users should skip this note, Windows users who don't use MSYS2 will need to find other alternatives), **before** going further, execute two extra steps below.
 These steps are required to install dependencies of "blockdiag" discussed under :ref:`add-illustrations`.

     1. Update all the system packages: